Make a difference in the community.

 Online delivery is both varied and interactive, using rich media formats that engage and enthuse apprentices on their journey.
 Learning can be accessed 24/7 on computers, tablets and mobile devices.
 Online forums and tutorials as well as email and telephone communication are used to support apprentices throughout the programme.

-An apprenticeship requires at least 20% of an employee’s working time to be allocated for off-the-job training.
+An apprenticeship requires a part of an employee’s working time to be allocated and protected for off-the-job training.
 The OU’s tutor-supported online learning gives apprentices the flexibility to pick the most suitable times around organisational needs – enhancing productivity and reducing time demands on officers.

 Professional policing practice 1.